sateesh-peetha/fleet-tracking/README.md

 #### Step 3:
 run "npm start"

+## Design
+Node, Express framework, Sequelize for ORM, Mysql is used.

 ## Security
  Each vehicle will get its own registration code. to update location registration code is required.